Hero

 Workshop Overview

-The workshop will be carefully structured to be interdisciplinary and bring together brain and spinal cord researchers and clinicians and will offer CME credits.
+This workshop is carefully structured to be interdisciplinary and bring together brain and spinal cord researchers and clinicians and provides opportunities for one-on-one discussions, informal networking, and interaction between trainees and established researchers, M.D.s, and Ph.D.'s.
+It will offer CME credits.

 Target Audience

-This workshop is designed for researchers (including Ph.D. students and postdocs); clinicians (e.g., neurologists, radiologists, neurosurgeons); trainees; MR technologists; government regulatory experts; nonprofit and academic groups interested in quantitative MRI methods of white matter; and members of the White Matter Study Group.
+This workshop designed for researchers (including Ph.D. students and postdocs); clinicians (e.g., neurologists, neuroradiologists, neurosurgeons); trainees; MR technologists; government regulatory experts; nonprofit and academic groups interested in quantitative MRI methods of white matter; and members of the White Matter Study Group.

 Educational Objectives